 In a digital world, social media has become an absolute must when it comes to marketing your business online, especially in the education industry.

-Nowadays, in the world of COVID-19 and technological advancements, people are searching for products and services online more than ever.
+Nowadays, in a world feeling the effects of COVID-19 and experiencing technological advancements, people are searching for products and services online more than ever.

-In fact, according to GlobalWebIndex, 52 percent of online brand discovery happens in public social feeds.
+In fact, 52 percent of online brand discovery happens in public social feeds.

 This is important because when we look at the average age of individuals who are having children right now, most range from ages 16-35 and account for 90 percent of babies being born today.

 Why does this apply to social media?
-PewResearch tells us that 90 percent of Americans between 18-29 use social media.
+PewResearch tells us that 90 percent of Americans between the ages of 18-29 use social media.
 These two age ranges directly correlate, so it’s crucial that you understand your industry’s audience.

 Parents want to be in the know.
 At the end of the day, parents who already send their children to your school want to know what fun learning activities their children are participating in.